levskaya/eschersketch/src/components/help.md

 ## What is this?

 An imperfect tool for drawing and exploring symmetrical patterns and designs.
 It can export pictures, pattern tiles for fabric and wallpaper design, and SVG for further editing.
-You can also publish your drawings and share them on Facebook and Twitter.
+You can also publish your drawings and share them on Facebook and Twitter, or even have them printed onto custom wrapping paper or fabrics via [Zazzle][zazzle].

 ## Commands